 Our body mechanics go through many changes as we age and grow.
-The way we function at 25 is different from the way we function at 50, and the way we function at 50 is different from the way we function at 80.
-Injuries, ailments, and general “wear and tear” take quite the toll on the human body as it goes through life.
-At (practice name), we offer geriatric physical therapy in order to assess and treat the discomfort that many seniors tend to feel, due to the physical conditions that come with age.
+How we function at 25 is different from how we work at 50, and how we operate at 50 is different from how we work at 80.
+Injuries, ailments, and general “wear and tear” take quite a toll on the human body as it goes through life.
+At (practice name), we offer geriatric physical therapy to assess and treat the discomfort many seniors tend to feel due to the physical conditions that come with age.
 Our innovative care strategies at Expert Physio Plus will help you find quick relief.
-To learn more about how you or a loved one may benefit from geriatric physical therapy, contact our Blackburn Hamlet physical therapy office today.
+Contact our Blackburn Hamlet physical therapy office today to learn more about how you or a loved one may benefit from geriatric physical therapy.

 What exactly is geriatric physical therapy?

 Geriatric physical therapy has been recognized as a specialty focus within the physical therapy field since 1989.
 It generally focuses on older adults, aged approximately between 65-90, although it can be used to address any age-related conditions experienced by an adult.
-It acts as an umbrella term, as it can be used to describe treatment for a broad range of issues that people tend to face as they age.
-Some common issues treated through geriatric physical therapy include:
+In addition, it acts as an umbrella term, as it can be used to describe treatment for a broad range of issues people tend to face as they age.
+Some common topics treated through geriatric physical therapy include:

 - Alzheimer’s disease